 Clearly the Apostle Paul was delivering this admonition for the purpose of keeping the congregation clean.
 But to what extent should these words be applied?
 By saying “not even eating with such a man,” Paul indicated that his words weren’t directed against family members (who would daily eat with one another), but against other brothers in the congregation with whom one might consider sharing a meal.

-There is no reason to believe that the word “anyone” should be applied arbitrarily to “everyone,” irrespective of age or circumstances.
-Even Watchtower publications acknowledge that there should be some measure of balance applied in implementing this scriptural admonition.
+There is no reason to insist that the word “anyone” should be applied arbitrarily to “everyone,” irrespective of age or circumstances.
+Even Watchtower publications acknowledge that there should be some exceptions where family members are concerned.
 For example, a disfellowshipped husband is not to be shunned by his wife or children, and parents are not banned from speaking to their disfellowshipped children if they are not yet old enough to leave home.
 But why should it end there?

 Many share my opinion that there is scope to extend even more mercy in applying this scripture than is currently encouraged by the teachings of the Governing Body.
-Jesus said the following to the unrighteous pharisees: “Go, then, and learn what this means.
-‘I want mercy, and not sacrifice.’
+Jesus said the following to the unrighteous pharisees: “Go, then, and learn what this means: ‘I want mercy, and not sacrifice.’
 For I came to call, not righteous people, but sinners.”
-(Matthew 9:13)
+(Matthew 9:13, New World Translation)

 Jesus identified mercy as playing a crucial role in the extent to which laws and principles should be enforced.
-Many do not think it is merciful that older teenagers, many of whom were baptized at an extremely young age, are forced out of their homes by their parents and then cruelly shunned, often for the rest of their lives, through a mistaken and abhorrent application of the disfellowshipping doctrine.
+Many do not think it is merciful that older teenagers, many of whom were baptized at an extremely young age, are forced out of their homes by their parents and then cruelly shunned, often for the rest of their lives, through a mistaken and abhorrent interpretation of the Apostle Paul’s advice.

 The Society’s publications themselves warn that “no one should be forced to… choose between his beliefs and his family.”
 (July 2009 Awake!, p.9) However, they apply this reasoning to every religion but their own.